Best sunglasses for small faces

 Oval sunglasses

 For female faces that are small and delicate, oval sunglasses are the perfect choice.
 They lend a touch of sophistication and refinement while still accentuating the wearer's natural beauty.
-With their gentle curves and graceful lines, oval shades have a timeless appeal that is sure to turn heads.
-So, if you're looking for a frame that will make your eyes stand out, look no further than oval sunglasses.
+With their gentle curves and graceful lines, oval shades have a timeless appeal.

 Blonde female wearing large tortoise shell sunglasses standing in front of white wall